up

 • The County's Capital Improvements Program (CIP) lists each project for which State Aid is expected.
 These funds are shown in the funding schedule of each Project Description Form (PDF).

-• The State's contribution to roads and mass transit projects is discussed in the County CIP, Transportation section.
+• The State's contribution to roads and mass transit projects, including a new Rapid Transit System, is discussed in the County CIP, Transportation section.

-• The State School Construction program is discussed in the County CIP, Montgomery County Public Schools section.
+• The State School Construction program is discussed in the County CIP, Public Schools section.

 • State support for Montgomery College is highlighted in the County CIP, Montgomery College section.